some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-Methods shall use Method-IDs with the highest bit set to 0, while the Method-IDs highest bit shall be set to 1 for events and notifications.
-This requirement may be overruled by the system department at anytime.
+Methods shall use Method-IDs with the highest bit set to 0, while the Method-IDs highest bit shall be set to 1 for events and notifications of fields.

 .. feat_req:: 🎯
     :id: feat_req_someip_545